 2.2 Baseline Microbiological and Physicochemical Analysis of the Soil Samples

-The following Microbiological analysis were carried out; Total Heterotrophic Bacteria (THB) and Degreaser Utilizing Bacteria (DUB), This was achieved by adding 1g of the soil sample to 9ml of sterile normal saline which was serially diluted to 10-8.
+The following microbiological analysis were carried out; Total Heterotrophic Bacteria (THB) and Degreaser Utilizing Bacteria (DUB), This was achieved by adding 1.0 g of the soil sample to 9.0 ml of sterile normal saline which was serially diluted to 10-8.
 An aliquot of 0.1 ml was placed on nutrient agar and mineral salt agar, supplemented with degreaser using the vapour phase transfer method for degreaser utilizers.
 The composition of the mineral salt medium used is as follows: K2HPO4 (0.5g), MgSO4.7H2O (0.3g), NaNO3 (0.03g), ZnCl2 (0.3g), NaCl (0.3g), MnSO4.H2O (0.2g), FeSO4.6H2O (0.02g), Agar(15g) into 1000ml of distilled Water (Douglas et al., 2022).
 Soil Samples were also analyzed for pH, using a pH metre (H -19811-5, Romania).
-Temperature was determined using mercury-in-glass thermometer, Nitrogen, Phosphorous, Potassium, and the Total Hydrocarbon Content (THC), using the Standard procedures as described by APHA, (2005).
+Temperature was determined using mercury-in-glass thermometer, nitrogen, phosphorous, potassium, and the Total Hydrocarbon Content (THC), using the Standard procedures as described by APHA, (2005).

 2.3 Isolation of the Test Organisms